maoberlehner/markus-oberlehner-net/content/blog/usestate-and-usereducer-with-the-vue-3-composition-api.md

 ## `useState()` Hook as Vue 3 Composable

-With Vue 3, we can create Composables, which enable us to share stateful logic.
-So nothing is stopping us from making our own `useState()` Composable in Vue.
+With Vue 3, we can create composables, which enable us to share stateful logic.
+So nothing is stopping us from making our own `useState()` composable in Vue.

 ```js
 // src/composables/state.js